Research Associate in Applications of Quantum Communications

 Biography

-Muataz obtained his Bsc with honor from Al-nahrain university in Iraq in Information Engineering (2011).
-After that, he moved to the UK for continuing his Msc studies in Wireless communication systems at Sheffield university (2015).
-His master was sponsored with prestigious scholarship for bright Iraqi students.
-He completed his Master with distinction, where he did his project in optically smart antenna under supervision of prof L.Ford.
-Then, he joined Osaka university, Inoue lab( Japan) as a research student on a prestigious MEXT scholarship, and continued his research for PhD in the same lab under MEXT scholarship (2020).
+Muataz obtained his BSc with honor from Al-nahrain University in Iraq in Information Engineering (2011).
+After that, he moved to the UK for continuing his Msc studies in Wireless communication systems at Sheffield University (2015).
+His master's was sponsored by a prestigious scholarship for bright Iraqi students.
+He completed his Master's with distinction, where he did his project in optically smart antenna under the supervision of Prof L.Ford.
+Then, he joined Osaka University, Inoue lab( Japan) as a research student on a prestigious MEXT scholarship, and continued his research for PhD in the same lab under the MEXT scholarship (2020).
 He worked during his doctorate in practical quantum cryptography systems, where he investigated the countermeasure for the well-known practical attack named detector blinding and control attack.
-His PhD was under the guidance of Prof Kyo Inoue, the inventor of DPS QKD system.
-After completed his PhD, Muataz joined Sumitomo Heavy Industries (SHI) research center in Tokyo to be a researcher in deep learning and machine learning (2020).
-After one year, beside his role at SHI, Muataz has joined Cambridge University in 2021 as a research associate in quantum communication technologies at Centre for Photonic systems in the department of engineering.
+His PhD was under the guidance of Prof Kyo Inoue, the inventor of the DPS QKD system.
+After completing his PhD, Muataz joined Sumitomo Heavy Industries (SHI) research Centre in Tokyo to be a researcher in deep learning and machine learning (2020).
+After one year, besides his role at SHI, Muataz joined Cambridge University in 2021 as a research associate in quantum communication technologies at the Centre for Photonic Systems in the engineering department.

 Department role and responsibilities